leonardoInf/capacitor_plotting/README.md

 ### Documentation
 The script ``plotting.py`` is well commented.
-There is a large block comment at the top providing, inter alia, some mathematical info too.
+There is a large block comment at the top mostly providing a mathematical explanation.